Louis Friedrich was the son of Edwin Gustav Friedrich and of Elsie Rebecca Friedrich (nee Illing) of Marton.

 "Louis Thomas Friedrich was the only son of Edwin Gustav Friedrich and of Elsie Rebecca Friedrich (née Illing) of Brooklyn Farm, Pukepapa Road, Bulls, Marton.
 He had two younger sisters: Myrtle Joyce Friedrich (1922–1991) and Eunice May Friedrich (1925–2012).

-Louis attended Feilding Agricultural High School from 1933 to 1934, where he is remembered as a bright student of a kindly and engaging disposition.
+Louis attended Marton District High School and Feilding Agricultural High School from 1933 to 1934, where he was remembered as a bright student of a kindly and engaging disposition.
+On leaving school he worked as a farmhand on his father’s farm at Marton.
+In 1938, Louis joined the Wanganui Aero Club, qualifying for his “A” licence in July 1939.

-Louis was working for his father as a farm hand when he was called up for service with the Territorial Force on 2 October 1940 in the first ballot of conscripts.
+Louis was called up for service with the Territorial Force on 2 October 1940 in the first ballot of conscripts (Manawatu Times, 3 October 1940).
+At the time of his making application for aircrew training with the RNZAF, on 10 March 1941, he had 24 hours and 40 minutes flying time to his credit.
 He was selected for overseas service on 7 May 1941.

 At the outbreak of the Second World War, 7 Squadron was used for training bomber crews, disbanding on 4 April 1940 when it merged with 76 Squadron to form No. 16 OTU (Operational Training Unit).
 On 1 August 1940, 7 Squadron reformed, becoming the first squadron to equip with the new Short Stirling heavy bomber, the first RAF squadron to operate four-engined bombers during the Second World War, flying the first bombing raids with the Stirling against oil storage tanks near Rotterdam on the night of 10/11 February 1941.
 It flew on the 1,000 bomber raids to Cologne, Essen and Bremen in May and June 1942.
 It was transferred to the Pathfinder Force in August 1942, with the job of finding and marking targets for the Main Force of Bomber Command bombers.
 It re-equipped with the Avro Lancaster from 11 May 1943, flying its first mission with the Lancaster on 12 July 1943.
 It continued in the Pathfinder role until the end of the war in Europe.